 This means that the type of evidence you must submit is similar to the documentation you provided at the time of your green card marriage interview.
-However, the information you provide should pick up where your last set of materials left off.
+However, the new information in the I-751 should pick up where your last set of materials left off.

 You should file updated tax returns, bank statements, utility, telephone, rental or mortgage receipts, credit card invoices, photographs of special events with family and friends, as well as employment stubs showing medical, insurance, and retirement contributions for the past two years.
 If you have children, you should include information proof of school and medical enrollment, to the extent applicable.

 If your husband or wife dies during the two-year conditional residence period, you will not be required to file a joint petition.
-But you will need to show that your marriage was a bona fide marriage and was not entered into for the purpose of obtaining an immigration benefit.
+But for purposes of the I-751 petition, you will still need to illustrate that your marriage was a bona fide marriage and was not entered into solely to obtain an immigration benefit.

 The I-751 is a joint petition.
 If your spouse is willing to submit the petition along with you, even though you are separated and living apart, it is likely immigration authorities will seek additional evidence showing that your marriage was legitimate and in good faith.
 These are the marriages that are closely reviewed for possible immigration fraud.

-If your spouse is not willing to sign the joint petition, you will need to request a waiver that allows you to file to remove the conditions alone, without your spouse.
+If your spouse is not willing to sign the I-751, you will need to request a waiver that allows you to file to remove the conditions alone, without your spouse.

-Because you are not divorced, your waiver will need to based on a showing that you suffered domestic violence and spousal abuse or will suffer extreme hardship if the permanent residence conditions are not removed.
+If you are not divorced, your waiver will need to based on a showing that you suffered domestic violence and spousal abuse or you will suffer extreme hardship if the permanent residence conditions are not removed.

-On the other hand, if you are divorced by the date of your second conditional green card anniversary, you are allowed to file by yourself.
+On the other hand, if you are divorced by the date of the filing of your petition, you will be allowed to file the I-751 by yourself.

 In all of these situations, the validity of your marriage will be stringently tested.
 The burden of proof and supporting evidence needed to demonstrate you merit a waiver from the joint filing requirement is quite high in these cases.

-For a fuller discussion on how to handle these situations, click here: Can A Separated Immigrant Spouse Remove The Conditions On Her Green Card Without A Joint Petition?
+For a more complete discussion on how to handle a situation involving either a divorce or separation, click here: Can A Separated Immigrant Spouse Remove The Conditions On Her Green Card Without A Joint Petition?